kmitch95120/Reaper-ATOM-Integration/README.md

 SendMIDI has pre-built binaries available for several platforms.
 I run SendMIDI with simple bash shell scripts just to reduce typing and to keep a consistent record of what I've tried out and what works or what doesn't.

 Everything related to my exploration and experimentation can be found in the "Explore" directory of the repo.

+## Code abd Documentation ##

+All of the Reaper scripts I create can be found in the ReaScript directory.

+All of the formal documentation I create can be found in the Docs directory.